giuliocaputi/giuliocaputi/README.md

 - 👋 Ciao, I’m Giulio
 - 👀 I study Computer Science and Economics at Bocconi University in Milan, Italy
-- 🌱 I wrote all the code present here, apart from "EconometricsGroupAssignment", which is a group work for an Econometrics course
+- 🌱 The majority of the code here is written solely by me, apart from cases in which it is mentioned
 - 📫 If you wish to contact me or get to know more about me, this is my LinkedIn https://www.linkedin.com/in/giulio-caputi-964036186/

 <!---